jeffock/ihc_cellcount_cytoplasmic/README.md

 (figure out how to implement make_dataset.ipynb here)

 Add the .jpg files to Data/images/ and the .h5 & .mat files to Data/ground_truth/.

+A usable version without the need for annotated .mat files will be released when proper results are attained.

 Run through val.ipynb while editing file paths as needed.
 This will return the results.